mchmarny/tadd/README.md

 Single binary, no dependency, utility to quickly create [Todoist](https://todoist.com/app/today) task.

-> Todoist has a quick add app, but if you already are a user of productivity apps like [Alfred](https://www.alfredapp.com/) on Mac, or just prefer a quicker way of collecting tasks right from the terminal without switching context, `tadd` is for you.
+> Todoist has a quick-add app, but if you already are a user of productivity apps like [Alfred](https://www.alfredapp.com/) on Mac, or just prefer a quicker way of collecting tasks right from the terminal without switching context, `tadd` is for you.

 ## install